 Advantages of High Ultrasonic Amplitudes

 Liquids exposed to high-intensity ultrasound undergo ultrasonic cavitation, which produces violently and asymmetrically imploding bubbles and causes micro-jets that create extreme mechanical shear forces.
 These forces are responsible for the well-known ability of ultrasound to tremendously facilitate many physical and chemical processes.
-Ultrasonic amplitudes on the order of 100 microns peak-to-peak (below, "microns") are commonly necessary in order to take full advantage of this effect.
+Ultrasonic amplitudes on the order of at least 70 microns peak-to-peak (below, "microns") are commonly necessary in order to take full advantage of this effect.
 At low amplitudes (below about 50 microns), the intensity of ultrasonic cavitation is insufficient for many processes, such as nano-crystallization, nano-emulsification, deagglomeration, extraction, as well as many others.
-In order to produce sufficient cavitation intensity, ultrasonic transducers (converters) are equipped with high-gain acoustic horns (sonotrodes, waveguide radiators, probes), which amplify the vibration amplitudes generated by the transducers and deliver the ultrasonic energy to working liquids.
+In order to produce sufficient cavitation intensity, ultrasonic transducers are equipped with high-gain acoustic horns (sonotrodes, waveguide radiators, resonators, probes), which amplify the vibration amplitudes generated by the transducers and deliver the ultrasonic energy to working liquids.

 Converging Horns - Main Limitation of Conventional Ultrasonic Technology